Corbin Carroll Preview, Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 13th in the league with a collective 8.9 strikeouts per nine innings.
+- The pitching staff for the Padres has a collective 8.9 K/9, which ranks 13th in the league.

-- The Padres have the sixth-ranked team ERA across all league pitching staffs (3.86).
+- The Padres have a 3.85 team ERA that ranks sixth among all league pitching staffs.

-- His last appearance was on Sunday against the Arizona Diamondbacks, when the lefty tossed 3 1/3 innings, surrendering three earned runs while giving up seven hits.
+- The righty last appeared on Sunday against the Arizona Diamondbacks, when he threw five innings, allowing two earned runs while giving up six hits.

+- In 18 games this season, the 33-year-old has a 4.16 ERA and 8.7 strikeouts per nine innings, while allowing a batting average of .266 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.